-In the past three months, Etsy saw an increase of 56% in searches on “casual wedding dresses,” but ultimately the type of attire you choose is really up to you and the reception you're creating!
+In 2020, Etsy saw an increased interest in searches for “casual wedding dresses,” but ultimately the type of attire you choose is really up to you and the reception you're creating!
 Just remember to include any details of the dress code on your invitations as well.

 8. Enjoy the moment.

 Don’t forget to sit back and really enjoy this moment of togetherness.
 “You've got a team in place to help you execute everything so all you need to do now is have fun, celebrate with your loved ones and share these special moments with your partner,” Chang says.
 “Because like with any wedding, your anniversary reception celebration will go by fast and you want to savor every moment.”